Is Watermelon Good for Kidney Patients? The Pros and Cons

 Since watermelon contains a high amount of citrulline, including it in your diet can be a good way to increase your body’s nitric oxide.

-Why is this important for your kidneys?
 The heart and kidneys are two organs that work together in our bodies.

 Having high blood pressure can damage your kidneys.
 On the other hand, if your kidneys aren’t working well, it can make it harder to manage blood pressure.